intel-analytics/ipex-llm/apps/model-inference-examples/model-inference-flink/src/main/scala/com/intel/analytics/zoo/apps/model/inference/flink/Resnet50ImageClassification/README.md

 ## Analytics-Zoo InferenceModel with openVINO accelerating on Flink Streaming
-This is the example of streaming with Flink and Resnet50 model, as well as using Analytics-Zoo InferenceModel to acclerate prediction.
+This is the example of streaming with Flink and Resnet50 model, as well as using Analytics-Zoo InferenceModel and OpenVINO backend to acclerate prediction.
 ### Requirements
 * JDK 1.8
 * Flink 1.8.1